Last updated on October 7th, 2023 at 03:07 pm

 Winter surf fishing gear is much the same as any other time of year, except for you’ll need more clothes, a jacket, and maybe a good pair of waders.
 Of course, in the deep south, you can still catch some days when shorts and t-shirts will still work.

 You’ll still need the sun screen for the exposed skin, even in the winter.
 Rods, reels and baits will depend on what species are present.
-The long rods and heavy reels for bottom fishing with live and cut baits.
+The long rods and heavy reels for surf fishing with live and cut baits.
 Medium heavy spinning or bait casting rigs for chunking artificials when conditions allow.
 Some 6/0 circle hooks, double drop leaders, and surf/spider weights should take care of the Redfish, Black Drum, and Sharks.
 Smaller 2/0 circles rigged with fishbites or dead shrimp will be the ticket for Whiting and Pompano.

 Live bait is harder to come by in the winter months so you will be looking at cut baits or synthetic baits like “fishbites“.
 If the fish are there, and if they’re hungry, these will work just fine.
 A selection of soft plastic mullet or shrimp imitations as well as the old stand by, gold or silver spoons will cover most plugging needs.
 You might throw in a couple of top waters just because nothing compares to a 20 plus pound jack Crevale blowing up on your top water.

 Texas Winter Surf Fishing – What can you catch?

 In our area of deep south Texas, winter surf fishing will focus primarily on Redfish and Pompano.
 There will be black drum, whiting, blue fish, the occasional shark, and the ever present hard head catfish.
 Part of the allure of Texas surf fishing, is the anticipation of not knowing what might grab your bait and make a run for the open ocean.